Ravjot03/Intro-to-Python-for-Finance/README.md

 # Intro-to-Python-for-Finance

 ---
+## Description
-In this jupyter notebook, I have built visualizations from Stocks dataset.
+In this jupyter notebook, I have built some visualizations from Stocks dataset.

+I have used Matplotlib package for creating visualizations - line plots, and histograms.

+---
+## Dataset info
 Stocks dataset is available in this repository.

-I have used Matplotlib package for creating line plots, scatter plots and histograms.

 ---
 ## Contents